 The Michigan Aquaculture Association (MAA) represents producers of fish and seafood that are grown in a safe and environmentally sensitive manner.
 The MAA supports and promotes a well developed and sustainable aquaculture industry in the State of Michigan, through building partnerships between the industry, universities, public agencies, and consumers.

-Michigan is well positioned to expand aquaculture production.
-With an ample water supply and close proximity to the population centers of the U.S. and Canada, aquaculture can be expanded to provide revenue and jobs throughout the state.
+Michigan is well positioned to expand production of seafood aquaculture.
+With an ample water supply and close proximity to the population centers of the US and Canada, aquaculture can be expanded to provide revenue and jobs throughout the state.
 With a targeted, systematic, and sustainable growth plan, aquaculture can become a major agricultural contributor to the state and add to the strength of our “locally grown” markets.